PGmacs

 If the table contains a large number of rows, the contents will be paginated, with Next and Previous buttons to move page by page.
 The number of rows in each page is determined by the variable pgmacs-row-limit.

-The following keys are bound when the point is located in the table:
+The following keys are bound when the point is located in the row-list table:

 KeyBinding